 What would a repeal mean?

-However, it is important to know how an eventual repeal could affect your workplace.
-If the political climate were to change and Right to Work laws were to be repealed, the effects likely would not be felt for some time.
+With this uncertainty, it is important to consider how an eventual repeal could affect your workplace.
+If the Right to Work laws were to be repealed, the effects likely would not be felt for some time – especially for employers whose workplaces are not currently unionized.
 In the long term, a repeal could strengthen the unions; if unions can collect agency fees from all employees, they will be better funded, and may recruit more employees to join, strengthening the union’s bargaining position.
 Stronger unions could mean increased business costs associated with an uptick in union activity and bargaining power, and potential issues with employee recruitment.

-Hirschler will keep a close watch on HB153 and other attempts to repeal Right to Work laws in Virginia.
+Hirschler will keep a close watch on HB153, SB426,and other attempts to repeal Right to Work laws in Virginia.
 If you have questions about Right to Work, please contact your Hirschler attorney.

 As president of Hirschler and head of the firm's litigation section, Courtney knows how to lead people and projects to a successful outcome.